cascroydon/cascroydon.github.io/IF.md

 ## Testing {#testing}

 After completing their projects, students should get their peers to play their games.
 This will help them to discover bugs and issues with comprehension.
+Peers can provide feedback which students can address and this cycle can repeat until they are happy with their work.

+## Competition {#compo}

+There is an annual [interactive fiction competition](https://ifcomp.org/).
+I would encourage students who find this activity rewarding to enter their work.